dpnpinto/PintoGPi/README.md

 - Unmount SD drives and reboot
    - umount /mnt/PintoGPi/boot
    - umount /mnt/PintoGPi
-- Remove sd from your system and put it in RarpberyPi
+- Remove sd from your system and put it in RarpberryPi

-## Stpes to get it done no in Rapbery Pi
+## Steps to get it done now booting the Raspberry Pi
 ...
 Will continue